-This guide looks at the best online courses for career change.
-I’ll walk through how to pick the right program, break down the top platforms, and get real about timelines and outcomes.
+In this guide to the best online courses for career change, I’ll walk through how to select the right program, break down the top platforms, and get real about timelines and outcomes based on what I’ve found through extensive research.

 How to Choose the Right Course for Your Career Change